dairycow/dairycow.github.io/about.md

 Contact me at harry.fleming94@gmail.com

-Anything on this website is not financial advise and is for entertainment purposes only
+Anything on this website is not financial advice and is for entertainment purposes only